utkarshcmu/grafana.org/content/blog/2018-01-05-timeshift-ep28.md

 <div class="row row--no-gutters">
 	<div class="col col--sm-12">
 		<p>Happy new year!
-Grafana Labs is back in the swing of things, after taking some time off to celebrate 2017, and spending time with family and friends.
-We're diligently working on the new <a href="https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_28" target="_blank">Grafana v5.0 release</a> (v5.0 beta to be released at the end of January), which includes a ton of new features, new layout engine, and polished UI.
+Grafana Labs is getting back in the swing of things after taking some time off to celebrate 2017, and spending time with family and friends.
+We're diligently working on the new <a href="https://grafana.com/grafana/download?utm_source=blog&utm_campaign=timeshift_28" target="_blank">Grafana v5.0 release</a> (planning v5.0 beta release by end of January), which includes a ton of new features, a new layout engine, and a polished UI.
 We'd love to hear your feedback!</p>
 	</div>
 </div>